raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

   ![](./images/pull_down.png)

   *Note: The 1kΩ resistor is there in both circuits to give the GPIO pin a failsafe protection in case we mistakenly set the pin to be in OUTPUT mode.*

+Fortunately the Raspberry Pi has this circuitry *built in* and we can select a pull up or down in our code for each GPIO pin.
+So you can get away with just using two jumper wires here, although you're welcome to wire it up the proper way shown above if you wish.